-The High Holidays

-Prepare for your Day in Court
+The High Holidays Prepare for your Day in Court

-The forty days from Rosh Chodesh (the beginning of the Hebrew month of) Elul, which began this year on Saturday night August 11, is a period designated for Teshuva (Repentance).
+The forty days from Rosh Chodesh (the beginning of the Hebrew month of) Elul is a period designated for Teshuva (Repentance).
 This corresponds with the time Moses received the second tablets of the Ten Commandments from G-d.
 He ascended Mount Sinai on the first of Elul and came down with them on the tenth of Tishrei (Yom Kippur).
 On that day G-d proclaimed his forgiveness for the sin of the Golden Calf.